|

 name.

-H. Kraus, Ascunción.
+H. Kraus, Ascuncion.

 First stamp(s) traced by compiler:

-1901 for Paraguay.
-PERSIA (See IRAN) PERU First
+(See IRAN) PERU First

+postage stamp issued: 1858.
 Click country name or flag

 to access this database.
 PHILIPPINES

-First postage stamp issued: 1854
+First postage stamp issued: 1854.

 Amstar